getrasa/Custom-Motion-Capture-V2/README.md

 ### Software Implementation
 Software had to be developed not only for the sensors but also for the following:
-- Blender Character Script - A client which reads all data broadcasted by the server and maps sensor tilt to character bones in real time.
+- Blender Character Script: A client which reads all broadcasted data by the server and maps sensor tilt to character bones in real-time.
 <p float="left">
   <img src="https://github.com/getrasa/Custom-Motion-Capture/assets/21182768/5f511a91-fdc6-445d-b865-c5ed10683af1" width="73%" />
   <img src="https://github.com/getrasa/Custom-Motion-Capture/assets/21182768/9d48632f-6be0-487f-b101-827367bc3f41" width="26%" />